 - § 30-2: This section adds definitions for previously undefined sign types; adds cross-references to other parts of this chapter; eliminates existing terms that are no longer used in Chapter 30; and eliminates some regulations that had been contained in their definitions (the regulations have been moved to the appropriate section of this chapter). - §§ 30-3-30-6: These sections had been renumbered in 1999, causing confusion to those who use both Lee County's and Fort Myers Beach's sign regulations.
 With this draft, the original numbering would be reinstated in order to eliminate this confusion. - § 30-4: In 2003, special sign regulations were added to Chapter 34 as part of new commercial design standards.
 These new sign regulations are now being moved from Chapter 34 into Chapter 30 so that all regulations for signs that identify businesses are in a single location. - § 30-5: This section lists all prohibited signs.
 The new regulations are very similar in content to the existing regulations, but the terminology has been made more consistent and certain contradictions have been eliminated. - § 30-6: This section lists all allowable signs.
 Subsection (a) lists allowable signs that do not require a sign permit; subsection (b) lists allowable signs for which a sign permit is required. - § 30-51: The penalty provisions are being made consistent with the remainder of the land development code. - §§ 30-53-30-55: These sections address administrative matters such as permitting and inspections.
 The major change is that the (Lee County) building official would no longer be the authority for issuing sign permits at Fort Myers Beach; the town manager or designee at town hall would issue sign permits. - § 30-56: This section on non-conforming signs is extremely important.
 When this section was rewritten in 1999, signs that did not conform to the new rules were given an 8-year-period before they had to be removed.
 This period will expire on September 13, 2007, at which time these signs must be replaced with signs that conform to Chapter 30.
-No significant changes are being proposed to these nonconforming rules.

-§ 30-91: This section describes how the size of a sign is measured.
-The traditional rule is that the area measurement is to the outside edge of the sign frame, or if there is no sign frame, the area where a frame would have gone (completely surrounding all letter in the sign).
+No significant changes are being proposed to these nonconforming rules except to codify the policy for storm-damaged signs that was developed by the Town Council on December 20, 2004 (see new § 30-56(d)(2)). - § 30-91: This section describes how the size of a sign is measured.
+The traditional rule is that the area measurement is to the outside edge of the sign frame, or if there is no sign frame, the area where a frame would have gone (completely surrounding all letters in the sign).
 A significant change is being proposed in this draft; signs that are mounted on the wall of a building and consist of individual letters or symbols would use a different standard, now being measured as the sum of the areas within the perimeter of each letter of symbol.
 This change would encourage this type of sign by allowing the individual letters to be larger than if the sign were mounted on a frame or placed on a freestanding monument sign.